 Download the Supply Checklist Printable here before you begin.
 These are all the supplies and thread colors that were used for this DIY project.
-You can purchase the beautiful Little House on the Prairie® collection of fabrics at a local store near you or online here.
+You can purchase the beautiful Little House on the Prairie® collection of fabrics online here.

 Directions for the Little House on the Prairie Hoop

 Step 1: Place hoop where desired on the background fabric and trim, leaving approximately 1-2” excess fabric all the way around your hoop.
 Set aside.

 Step 2: From the 5 Fat Quarters, cut or rip 5 strips of fabric approximately 1-½” wide by 9” long.